 2. Know your Service Menu and Inventory

-Holding back on professional recommendations prevents you from providing great service.
+If you don’t know your inventory or service menu well enough to make professional recommendations, you’re preventing yourself from providing great service.
 Your clients rely on your expert advice when it comes to solving their problems and making buying decisions.
 When they realize how resourceful you are, they’ll be back for more recommendations for services and products!

 3. Acknowledge your Mistakes